ctrlallorg/CTRLall/src/index.md

   - beginner-friendly
   - new to windows
   - new to word
+  - never used word
+  - beginner in word
+  - beginner to word
-  - examples
+  - working examples in word
+  - demonstrations in word
+  - fix word issues
-  - fix issue
+  - fix issues in word
+  - solve word problems
+  - solve problems in word
-  - solve problem
+  - solve problems with word
   - get answers
   - no jargon
+  - no filler
+  - no paywalls
   - make sense
   - explain
   - free